aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/pp_developer_guide.rst

 - ``model``: The original Pytorch module, could be TPfied.
 - ``transformer_layer_cls=LlamaDecoderLayer``: The transformer layer class, we will use it for partition
 - ``num_microbatches=args.num_microbatches``: The number of microbatches we used for pipeline execution.
+- ``virtual_pipeline_size``: Virtual pipeline size if greater than 1 we will use the interleaved pipeline schedule.
 - ``output_loss_value_spec=(True, False)``: This tells ``NxDPPModel`` how to get the loss from the model output.
 In this case output is a tuple, where first value is loss and second value is something else. ``NxDPPModel`` will use loss to run backward and return loss as the output.
 - ``input_names=["input_ids", "attention_mask", "labels"]``: The model input names that we will use to run training.
 As our partition uses FX symbolic trace to trace the model, we will use these input names to create ``concrete_args``.
 Usually this will be the same input as you will feed into model for the execution.
 For details please check https://pytorch.org/docs/stable/fx.html#torch.fx.symbolic_trace
 - ``pipeline_cuts=pipeline_cuts``: The pipeline cuts to decide the stages
 - ``leaf_module_cls=[LlamaRMSNorm.__name__]``: We can add some pytorch modules as leaf module so that FX symbolic trace won't trace it through.
 Here we mark the ``LlamaRMSNorm`` as one leaf module.
 If you hit any issue about tracing you can skip tracing that part by add the module as a leaf module here.
 The transformer layer module will be a leaf module by default.
 - ``autowrap_modules``: This serves as the same functionality to simplify FX tracing.
 User can provide a **python** module here and all the methods from this python module will not be traced.
 - ``use_zero1_optimizer``: When zero-1 optimizer is used, set this to True, so the PP model will understand that zero-1 optimizer will handle data parallel gradient averaging.
+- ``deallocate_pipeline_outputs``:
+    Whether to deallocate the pipeline outputs after send.
+After send the output tensor is only useful for its '.grad_fn' field, and not its '.data'.

 After applying model wrapper, ``NxDPPModel`` will partition the model based on the pipeline cuts.
 If the original model is not yet moved to device, we can call
 ``model.move_model_to_device()`` so that ``NxDPPModel`` will only move the local module to device.